Indian government releases COVID-19 contact tracing app

 Data deleted after 30 days, but with caveats: The Privacy Policy says that data will be deleted 30 days after deletion of account.
 However, it is not clear how the account can be deleted.
 Is deleting the app enough?
 Location information of other registered users who come in contact with will be deleted and “purged from the App” after 30 days, so long as neither of the users test positive for COVID-19.
 This data retention policy does not apply to anonymised/aggregated data or reports/heat maps/visualisations created through anonymised data.

 ***Update (4:48 pm): Prashant Tandon, the co-founder of 1mg, has categorically denied the involvement of the company in the development of Aarogya Setu.
 The story has been edited accordingly to reflect this.
 The headline has also been updated.

-Note: Update (6:31 pm): The government of India issued a press release, announcing the launch of Aarogya Setu.
-Arnab Kumar, the Program Director of Frontier Technologies at NITI Aayog, confirmed its authenticity to MediaNama.
-As per the press release, the app has been developed through a public private partnership (PPP) under the guidance of National Informatics Centre.
-Kumar refused to tell us who the private partners for this app are.
-The app has “privacy-first by design and as an essential element”. ***Update (6:31 pm): Updated with press release from the government.
+Originally published on April 2 at 3:09 pm.